Sterling Pacific 40L: A Superior Alternative To Rimowa’s Aluminum Cabin

 For me, this is one of those “buy once and never again” investment purchases.
 Like good outdoor gear, that philosophy has served me well.

 I’ve paid over $400 for a sleeping bag when you can pick one up for $30.
 Same with a $350 single person tent.
-My favorite Ghost Whisperer down jacket can be found on sale at around $200-300, when you can pick up a decent down jacket from Uniqlo for $60.
+My favorite Ghost Whisperer down jacket goes for around $200-300, when you can pick up a decent down jacket from Uniqlo for $60.
 The jacket, sleeping bag and tent has saved me so much space and weight on many adventures and it has been worth every penny.

 I love brands like Patagonia, North Face and Wandrd because of their strong lifetime guarantees.
-Other than that, the main criteria are to pick a good product and a good looking product.
+Other than that, no one really needs an aluminum suitcase, so you’re buying it because you want your luggage to look good.
 Sure, I want something that will last, but I also need it to be something I’d enjoy using and looking at years from now.
-For me, the SP40 is one of those finds where you’re buying quality rather than just a name.

 Where To Buy

 You can order it directly from the official website or even on Amazon.
 There are no discounts or promos that I’m aware of, so the prices are the same from both sites.
-However, for products with lifetime warranties, I prefer to buy direct and have a record and relationship with the company.
+However, for products with lifetime warranties, I always buy direct to have an official record and relationship with the company.

 If you end up getting one of the Sterling Pacific aluminum cases, let me know which one you chose and what you think.